-Players' Founder and Executive Director Lynn Bratley announced to the Board that she will be stepping down from her position this June bringing to a close an extraordinary career of leadership with the company that she launched in 1984 - merging her own recovery with her love of theater to teach people about addiction and the reality of recovery.
+Players' Founder and Executive Director Lynn Bratley announced to the Board that she will be stepping down from her position this summer bringing to a close an extraordinary career of leadership with the company that she launched in 1984 - merging her own recovery with her love of theater to teach people about addiction and the reality of recovery.

 Since then over a million people in audiences from elementary school to senior centers, community coalitions to national conferences have been educated and entertained by the Players, pioneers in putting an authentic face on recovery.

+The Board of Directors has been undertaking a search to identify new leadership.
 Improbable Players is poised for great new growth at this time of heighted awareness of advocacy, wider public recognition of the Players' unique intervention, and evidence-based research that their performances and discussions make a measureable difference.

-players to perform at NYU forum on ethnodrama
+players perform at NYU forum on ethnodrama

 end of the line featured on WBUR